mansenfranzen/autodoc_pydantic/docs/source/configuration.rst

 .. warning::

-   Fields containing custom objects may not be serializable which breaks schema generation.
-   How to handle this case can be defined via :ref:`Show Schema JSON Error Strategy <autodoc_pydantic_model_show_json_error_strategy>`.
+   Fields containing custom objects may not be JSON serializable.
+This will break the schema generation by default.
+However, it can be handled via :ref:`Show Schema JSON Error Strategy <autodoc_pydantic_model_show_json_error_strategy>`.

 .. _autodoc_pydantic_model_show_json_error_strategy: